-Originating from the French term “faire sa toilette” which means ‘getting ready’, eau du toilette is one of the most popular types of mens fragrance.
+Originating from the French term “faire sa toilette” which means ‘getting ready’, eau de toilette is one of the most popular types of men’s perfume.
 It is often considered as daywear because of its lightness, with approximately 5-15% pure perfume essence dissolved in alcohol.
 Because of this lighter touch, an eau de toilette fragrance is usually sold in spray bottles as the wearer can apply more liberally.

 Eau de Parfum

-The best term used to describe a fragrance, perfume is historically genderless and can be used to describe either a womens or mens fragrance.
+The best term used to describe a fragrance, perfume is historically genderless and can be used to describe either a women’s or men’s perfume.
 Though they are made to last all day (approximately 5-8 hours), perfumes are designed to be subtle and not too overpowering.
 They contain 12-20% pure perfume essence and are thought to be better for sensitive skin than other fragrance types.

 Aftershave Lotion / Splash

 An aftershave lotion comes strictly in liquid form and traditionally contains bay rum.
 This alcohol base provides a stinging sensation when it comes in contact with open wounds but this should only last a few seconds before it becomes refreshing and cooling.